pietervdvn/MapComplete/Docs/Layers/charging_station.md

-Show the images block at this location
+Show the questions block at this location

 This tagrendering has no question and is thus read-only